National Book Award for Nonfiction

-The National Book Award for Nonfiction is one of five U.S. annual National Book Awards, which are given by the National Book Foundation to recognize outstanding literary work by U.S. citizens.
+The National Book Award for Nonfiction is one of five US annual National Book Awards, which are given by the National Book Foundation to recognize outstanding literary work by US citizens.
 They are awards "by writers to writers".
 The panelists are five "writers who are known to be doing great work in their genre or field".

 The original National Book Awards recognized the "Most Distinguished" biography and nonfiction books (two) of 1935 and 1936, and the "Favorite" nonfiction books of 1937 to 1940.
 The "Bookseller Discovery" and the "Most Original Book" sometimes recognized nonfiction.
 (See below.)

 The general "Nonfiction" award was one of three when the National Book Awards were re-established in 1950 for 1949 publications, which the National Book Foundation considers the origin of its current Awards series.

 From 1964 to 1983, under different administrators, there were multiple nonfiction categories.

 The current Nonfiction award recognizes one book written by a U.S. citizen and published in the U.S. from December 1 to November 30.
 The National Book Foundation accepts nominations from publishers until June 15, requires mailing nominated books to the panelists by August 1, and announces five finalists in October.
 The winner is announced on the day of the final ceremony in November.
 The award is $10,000 and a bronze sculpture; other finalists get $1000, a medal, and a citation written by the panel.

 The sculpture by Louise Nevelson dates from the 1980 awards.
 The $10,000 and $1000 cash prizes and autumn recognition for current-year publications date from 1984.

-About 200 books were nominated for the 1984 award, when the single award for general nonfiction was restored.
+About 200 books were nominated for the 1984 award when the single award for general nonfiction was restored.

-Multiple nonfiction categories (1964-1983)
+Multiple nonfiction categories (1964–1983)

 For the 1963/1964 cycle, three new award categories replaced "Nonfiction": Arts and Letters; History and Biography; Science, Philosophy and Religion.
 For the next twenty years there were at least three award categories for nonfiction books marketed to adult readers and the term "Nonfiction" was used only 1980 to 1983 ("General Nonfiction", hardcover and paperback).

 Recipients

-1935-1940
+1935–1940

 The National Book Awards for 1935 to 1940 annually recognized the "most distinguished" or "favorite" book of General Nonfiction or simply Nonfiction.
 In 1935 and 1936 there was distinct award to the most distinguished Biography; both winners were autobiographies.
 Meanwhile, four of the six general nonfiction winners were autobiographical and one more was a biography.
 Furthermore, all books were eligible for the "Bookseller Discovery" and "Most Original Book" (two awards); nonfiction winners are listed here.
 In 1937 and 1939 alone, the New York Times reported close seconds and runners up respectively.

 There was only one National Book Award for 1941, the Bookseller Discovery, which recognized a novel; then none until their 1950 revival for 1949 books in three categories including general Nonfiction.